w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 ## Inflation

-{{ polkadot: DOT is inflationary; there is no maximum number of DOT.
+{{ polkadot: DOT is an inflationary token.
+In fact, there is no maximum number of DOT.
 Inflation is designed to be approximately 10% annually, with validator rewards being a function of the amount staked and the remainder going to the treasury.
-The current token supply of DOT is ~1,000,000,000, as a result of [redenomination](../general/redenomination.md). :polkadot }}
+DOT went through [redenomination](../general/redenomination.md) in 2020 that saw the DOT token supply increase by 100 times.
+The current token supply on Polkadot is <RPC network="polkadot" path="query.balances.totalIssuance" defaultValue={12230666300429914781} filter="humanReadable"/> (Over 1.2 Billion DOT). :polkadot }}

 {{ kusama: KSM is inflationary; there is no maximum number of KSM.
-Inflation is designed to be approximately 10% annually, with validator rewards being a function of the amount staked and the remainder going to the treasury.
-The current token supply of KSM is ~10,000,000. :kusama }}
+Inflation is designed to be approximately slightly over 7.5% annually, with validator rewards being a function of the amount staked and the remainder going to the treasury.
+The current token supply on Kusama is
+{{ kusama: <RPC network="kusama" path="query.balances.totalIssuance" defaultValue={12619256191792480093}/> :kusama }} (Over 12 Million KSM). :kusama }}

 There is an _ideal staking rate_ that the network tries to maintain.
-The goal is to have the _system staking rate_ meet the _ideal staking rate_.
+The goal is to have the *system staking rate* meet the *ideal staking rate*.
 The system staking rate would be the total amount staked over the total token supply, where the total amount staked is the stake of all validators and nominators on the network.
 The ideal staking rate accounts for having sufficient backing of {{ polkadot: DOT :polkadot }}
-{{ kusama: KSM :kusama }} to prevent the possible compromise of security while keeping the native token liquid.
-An **ideal staking rate of 50% stabilizes the network**.
-{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} is inflated according to the system staking rate of the entire network.
+{{ kusama: KSM :kusama }} to prevent the possible compromise of security while keeping the native token liquid. {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} is inflated according to the system staking rate of the entire network.

 :::info